ClappFormOrg/ClappFormOrg.github.io/README.md

 Name | Value
 --- | ---
-columns	| Array (List containing names of the keys)
+columns	| Array (List containing names of the keys to remove)

 #### Example: